raviatiitm/DL-Assignment-3/README.md

 ## Question 1

-1.The data is uploaded to colab and is read by the ipynb file.
+1.The data is uploaded to colab and is read by the ipynb file.<br>
-2.For the task of transliteration, I used the Hindi Language dataset.
+2.For the task of transliteration, I used the Hindi Language dataset.<br>
-3.Read the train, valid, and test data using pandas.
+3.Read the train, valid, and test data using pandas.<br>
-4.First, i did some data processing
+4.First, i did some data processing<br>
-5.created Encoder, Decoder, and train functions.
+5.created Encoder, Decoder, and train functions.<br>
-6.code is flexible so that cell,no_of_layers,input_embedding_size,batchsize,hidden_size can be changed and passed as parameters.
+6.code is flexible so that cell,no_of_layers,input_embedding_size,batchsize,hidden_size can be changed and passed as parameters.<br>

 ## Question 2